Valentine’s Day heart shaped candy

 Once my candy was hard, I popped it out of the molds and put it in an air-tight container, which is very important.
 If you leave the candies sitting out too long (especially in humid weather) they will start to stick together.

 Then I got to work on the packaging for my sweets, which was centered around a bag tag I made.
-I made a downloadable template to share so you guys could use it, too!
+We’re sharing the Heart Bag Tag template download so you guys can use it, too!

 Admit it… you kinda wish you were my sweetheart so you could get one of these, don’t you?